 Open to all students; no prerequisites or prior experience necessary.
 Priority given to first year students.
 Spring Semester.
-Visiting Professor Koehler.2016-17: Offered in Spring 2017
+Visiting Professor Koehler.2017-18: Not offered

 (Offered as ARCH 106 and MUSI 107.)
 Sound––heard or otherwise perceived––influences human existence, how we interpret lived experience, how we understand places and events.
 Yet our awareness of sound varies individually and contextually.